 - Writing to discuss a problem

-- Requesting a multi-factored evaluation to determine if your child is eligible for special education services
+- Requesting an initial evaluation to determine if your child is eligible for special education services

 - Requesting additional testing of your child